Print

 Patent tips: How to avoid common mistakes and pitfalls

-Monica M. Jablonski, PhD, FARVO, Hamilton Professor of Ophthalmology, serves as the Vice Chair and Director of Research at the The University of Tennessee Health Science Center in Memphis.
+Monica M. Jablonski, PhD, is the Hamilton Professor of Ophthalmology and serves as vice chair and director of research at the the University of Tennessee Health Science Center in Memphis, Tenn.
 She is also the founder and CSO of Tavo Biotherapeutics, a start-up that stemmed from discoveries made in her lab.
-She and her team hold three issued patents and have several others in various stages of execution.
+Jablonski and her team hold three issued patents and have several others in various stages of execution.

 Vallabh Das, PhD, FARVO